HealthBioscienceIDEAS/terraform-aws-IDEAS-appstream/README.md

-# IDEAS AppStream image
+# IDEAS AppStream instance

-This module creates an AppStream image for IDEAS.
+This module creates an AppStream instance for IDEAS.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements